mui/material-ui/docs/data/material/migration/migration-v4/v5-component-changes.md

 Change the default `indicatorColor` and `textColor` prop values to "primary".

 This is done to match the most common use cases with Material Design.

-Here is how to keep previouse colors.
+If you'd prefer to keep the v4 color styles, use `"secondary"` and `"inherit"`, respectively, as shown below:

 ```diff
 -<Tabs />